G-structure/rat_attack/planner/general_prompt.md

 ⸻

 Update Discipline
-	•	Every time you complete part of a plan, update planner/progress.md immediately.
+	•	Every time you complete part of a plan, append a new `§ UPDATE` block to planner/progress.md immediately (no in-place edits).
 	•	Keep planner/notes/<step-id>.md short, scannable, and link-rich.
 	•	Never modify planner/spec.md.